🧪Test Design Best Practices

 • Define Clear Objectives: Before launching an A/B test, identify what you aim to achieve.
 Whether it's increasing the conversion rate, reducing cart abandonment, or improving click-through rates on product pages, having a clear objective helps in designing the test and measuring its success accurately.
 A few examples:

-• For businesses with lower margins, an increase in revenue can have a dramatic impact on bottom line.
+• For businesses with lower margins, an increase in revenue can have a dramatic effect on bottom line.

-• Similarly, for businesses with higher margins, a small change in conversion can dramatically boost total profit.
+• Similarly, for businesses with higher margins, a small change in conversion can significantly boost total profit.

-• Businesses that are early on in their journey may be more focused on growing conversion right now.
+• Businesses that are early on in their journey may be more focused on increasing conversion rates right away.

 • Intuition or Customer Feedback: Combine your business objectives with your intuition or customer feedback and use Intelligems tests to confirm and quantify potential changes to your merchandising strategy.

-• Get Creative: A lot of different test types are possible with Intelligems.
+• Get Creative: Many test types are possible with Intelligems.

-• Test Timing: Plan for each test to take ~3-4 weeks.
+• Test Timing: Plan for each test to take about 3 to 4 weeks.
 We recommend running each test for at least one week to capture any changes in customer behavior related to day of the week.
 We also recommend running each test for no longer than five weeks due to increased risk of device switching / cache clearing.

 • We typically recommend running a test until each group has 200-300 orders to start to see significant results.
 Use this rule of thumb as a way to estimate the amount of time required to run each test.